Store Manager Job Description Example

 Store managers are in charge of the daily operations in a retail organization.

-Their job description entails overseeing staff duties, merchandising, and sales to ensure maximum profitability and efficiency.
+The store manager job description entails overseeing staff duties, merchandising, and sales to ensure maximum profitability and efficiency.

 Store managers develop and implement sales/profit plans which align with available budget.